Former Public School Choir Director, Folsom, CA.

 In fact, the right instruments have historically been great investments.

-Here's an all solid wood classical guitar with a super sweet sound I imported from a maker in Ecuador.
+Here's an all-solid wood classical guitar with a super sweet sound I imported from a maker in Ecuador.
 I can offer a special deal on this one because it has a scratch on the top.

 A Starter Piano:

-There is no substitute for a real piano and if you have the room and commitment they are the best choice.
+There is no substitute for a real piano, and if you have the room and commitment, they are the best choice.
 However, they require regular maintenance and tuning.
 Older pianos that have not been regularly maintained are worthless.
-In upright pianos look for tall pianos, as there's no substitute for string length.
+In upright pianos, look for tall pianos, as there's no substitute for string length.
 All pianos should be checked out by a piano technician.
 They have 1000s of moving parts.

 Electric Pianos: